Help Center

 Adding up all the variations available, Input offers as many as 168 individual styles.
 For some people, this might feel like they are spoilt for choice.
 But others will welcome the opportunity to fine-tune their programming font so that it suits them perfectly.

-DejaVu Sans Mono
+DejaVu Sans Mono (Free)

 The intention behind the DejaVu fonts was to cover the whole Unicode character set entirely.
 Unfortunately, they didn’t quite achieve that, although they do provide greater character coverage than many other fonts.

-DejaVu Sans Mono is no exception to this but is specifically intended for programmers due to its readability and distinguished characters.
+DejaVu Sans Mono is no exception to this, but is specifically intended for programmers due to its readability and distinguished characters.
 Due to its free, open-source nature, DejaVu Sans Mono comes bundled with many operating systems, including Linux.
 So, if you already have this font on your computer or laptop for programming, you might want to try it before you go to the bother of installing another one.

-JetBrains Mono
+JetBrains Mono (Free)

-jetbrains mono font
+jetbrains mono front page

 If you use a JetBrains development tool, you may already be familiar with the JetBrains Mono font.